 New Treatment Approaches for Hearing Disorders

-Hearing loss is the most common form of sensory impairment in humans and affects more than 40 million people worldwide.
-Over recent years, more than 100 genetic loci have been linked to hearing loss and many of the affected genes have been identified.
-This understanding of the genetic pathways that regulate auditory function has revealed new targets for pharmacological treatment of the disease.
-Moreover, approaches that are based on stem cells and gene therapy, which may have the potential to restore or maintain auditory function, are beginning to emerge.
-During this track we will go through some of the important topics such as Otological transplants and implants, Stapedectomy, Middle ear and brain stem implantable hearing devices and Evidence-Based management of otitis media with effusion.
+Hearing loss is the most common type of sensory impairment in humans, affecting over 40 million people globally.
+More than 100 genetic loci have been linked to hearing loss in recent years, and many of the affected genes have been identified.
+Understanding the genetic pathways that regulate auditory function has revealed new targets for the disease's pharmacological treatment.
+Furthermore, approaches based on stem cells and gene therapy that have the potential to restore or maintain auditory function are emerging.
+We will cover topics such as otological transplants and implants, stapedectomy, middle ear and brain stem implantable hearing devices, and evidence-based management of otitis media with effusion during this track.